Rapid Kuantan

-Rapid Kuantan (styled as rapidKuantan) is a corporate brand owned by Prasarana Malaysia Berhad (Prasarana) to operate stage bus services in Kuantan, Pahang, Malaysia.
+Rapid Kuantan (styled as rapidKuantan) was a corporate brand owned by Prasarana Malaysia Berhad (Prasarana) to operate stage bus services in Kuantan, Pahang, Malaysia.
 It was launched on 1 December 2012.

-It currently has a fleet of 80 Scania K series buses and operates a total of 16 routes.
+It has a fleet of 80 Scania K series buses and operates a total of 16 routes.

-The operating hours and fares of Rapid Kuantan's bus service are every days from 6 a.m. to 11 p.m.
+The operating hours and fares of Rapid Kuantan's bus service are every day from 6 a.m. to 11 p.m.
 The bus fare varies depending on the payment method chosen.
 The cash fare is RM2.00 for one zone and RM4.00 for two zones.
-Alternatively, cashless payments will receive a 10% discountuntill further notice.
+Alternatively, cashless payments will receive a 10% discount until further notice.
 Concession cardholders can also save 50% off the cash fare.

+All bus services under Rapid Kuantan were discontinued on 14 December 2025.
+They were replaced with stage bus services operated by Sanwa Tours under the Stage Bus Service Transformation programme, which commenced operations on 15 December 2025.

+All buses were later sent back to Kuala Lumpur and redecorated to join into the Rapid KL Bus fleet.